CXX-Qt - Safe interop between Rust and Qt

 QObjects

-The left side of the type specifies the C++ generated type and name, when referring to the C++ context this should be used.
-The right side of the type specifies which Rust type provides the inner implementation of the type (for example fields ).
+The left side of the type alias specifies the QObject type generated in C++.
+When referring to the C++ context this should be used.
+The right side of the type specifies which Rust type provides the inner implementation of the type (for example fields).

 #[cxx_qt::bridge]